Southern Highlands, Tanzania

 The Southern Highlands is a highland region in southwestern Tanzania, at the northern end of Lake Malawi.
-The highlands include portions of Mbeya, Njombe, Rukwa, Ruvuma, and Songwe regions, bordering Malawi, Mozambique, and Zambia.
+The highlands include portions of Mbeya, Iringa, Njombe, Rukwa, Ruvuma, and Songwe regions, bordering Malawi, Mozambique, and Zambia.
 Mbeya is the largest city in the highlands.

 Geography

 The highlands comprise a group of plateaus and volcanic mountains, including the Mbeya Mountains, Poroto Mountains, Kipengere Range, Mount Rungwe, Kitulo Plateau, Umalila Mountains, and Matengo Highlands.
 The Ufipa Plateau extends northwest, between Lake Tanganyika and Lake Rukwa.
 The eastern and western branches of the East African Rift converge in the highlands, and the Western Rift continues south as the valley of Lake Malawi.
 To the northeast, the Makambako Gap separates the Southern Highlands from the Eastern Arc Mountains.

 Mt.
 Rungwe (2,960 metres), and Mtorwe (2961 m) in the Kipengere Range, are the highest peaks in the highlands.
 Other peaks include Chaluhangi (2933 m) and Ishinga (2688 m) in the Kipengere Range, Ngozi (2621 m) in the Poroto Mountains, and Mbeya (2826 m), Loloza (2656 m), and Pungulomo (2273 m) in the Mbeya Mountains.

 The northern and eastern slopes of the Mbeya Mountains and the eastern portion of the Ufipa Plateau drain into the closed basin of Lake Rukwa.
 The Great Ruaha River, a tributary of the Rufiji River, drains the eastern slopes of the Mbeya and Kipengere mountains.

 Rivers flowing into Lake Malawi drain the southern portion of the highlands.
 The Songwe River drains the western and southern Umalila Mountains, and forms the boundary between Tanzania and Malawi.
 The Kiwira River drains the east slope of the Umalila Mountains, south slope of the Poroto Mountains, and western slope of Mount Rungwe.
 The Lufilyo River drains the east slope of Mount Rungwe and the Livingstone Forest in Kitulo National Park.
 A number of smaller streams descend the steep western escarpment of the Kipengere Range and western Matengo Highlands.
 The Ruhuhu River drains the southern portion of the Kipengere Range and northern Matengo Highlands.

 The eastern slopes of the Matengo Highlands drain into the Ruvuma River.